All the songs listed on this web-site are cross-referenced by song title in these

 The rights to material from all quoted contributors remain

 with them.
-Copyright of all included poster and VHS/DVD/laserdisc cover art remains with the various
+Copyright of all included poster and VHS/DVD/laserdisc artwork remains with the various

 audiovisual companies and artists.